 If you need to earn points for your next stay at a Residence Club property, you're in luck because there are few options to help you with this.
 Remember, you can get 5,000 points for your first five nights with Hyatt's More Points, More Play promo through November 30, 2016.

-If you've got the Chase Sapphire Preferred® Card you'll earn 2X points on travel and dining.
+If you've got the Chase Sapphire Preferred® Card you'll earn 5X points on travel purchased through Chase Ultimate Rewards (2X on other travel); 3X points on dining at restaurants including eligible delivery services, takeout and dining out; 3X points on streaming services; 3X points on online grocery purchases (excluding Target, Walmart, and wholesale clubs); and 1X on all other purchases.
 Each of those Ultimate Rewards can be converted to Hyatt Gold Passport points at a ratio of 1:1 in 1,000-point increments.
 And that's just one of 20 ways you can redeem your Ultimate Rewards!

 Hyatt, we get it.
 Everyone has oversights now and then — was this an oversight, though, or were you trying just to sneak it past us?
 Have you ever stayed at a Residence Club property?
 Tell us about your experience in the comments!